Acechristian671/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script shows group user is in
+script that changes file ownership